dejan2609/tutorial-swarm-storm/README.md

 			manager
 This will set up a Swarm worker on this machine and will also label it as the Swarm manager.
 8. Now set up your DNS in such a way that the first hostname in the list (`zk1...`) points towards the manager on `Ubuntu 1` and the other two hostnames (`zk2...` and `zk3...`) point towards the other two machines you just started, i.e. `Ubuntu 2` and `Ubuntu 3`.
 Also have `manager.swarm.baqend.com` and `manager.swarm` resolved to the public and private IP addresses of `Ubuntu 1`, respectively.
-9. Finally, configure your security settings to allow connections between the machines on ports  `2181`, `2888`, `3888` (ZooKeeper), `2375` (Docker Swarm) and `6627` (Storm, remote topology deployment).
+9. Finally, configure your security settings to allow connections between the machines on ports  `2181`, `2888`, `3888` (ZooKeeper), `2375` (Docker Swarm) and `6627` (Storm, remote topology deployment) and also [open port 4789 (UDP) as well as 7946 (TCP/UDP) for the overlay network in Docker Swarm](https://docs.docker.com/engine/userguide/networking/dockernetworks/#an-overlay-network).
 If you want to visit the Storm UI from the outside, you'll also have to make `manager.swarm.baqend.com:8080` open to the world.

 Time to get to the interesting stuff!